 An attorney, working on behalf of the NAACP, has announced his determination Highland Community College is the site of credible accusations of unfairness against black constituents, and that he anticipates a deeper inquiry.
 The college has denied the accusations.

-Martin J. Keenan, retained pro bono by the Kansas Legal Intervention Committee of the NAACP, released a statement on his investigation of HCC racial tensions.
+Martin J. Keenan, retained by the Kansas Legal Intervention Committee of the NAACP, released a statement on Tuesday, Feb.
+11, regarding his investigation of HCC racial tensions.
 Based on a preliminary review, Keenan said, he has concluded that Highland Community College is likely in violation of the U.S. Patsy T. Mink Equal Opportunity in Education Act of 1972, better known as Title IX.
 Keenan’s findings follow up reporting earlier this month that the college is perceived by some black constituents to be not as friendly to African Americans as it should be.

 Though Head Coach William “BJ” Smith — a white man with Native American ancestry — has since been restored to his position, Keenan notes that at least two other coaches, who are black, remained suspended as of Tuesday based on — in Keenan’s judgement — no fair cause.

 This would constitute a Title IX violation on the basis of unfair actions toward a women’s team, when no such actions have been taken against male athletes or their coaches, Keenan said.
 However, as Keenan put it, the Title IX matter goes hand in hand with the complaints of racial discord at Highland college.

 “The athletic director (Dorrel) has told one or more coaches, ‘I need you to recruit more athletes that the culture of the local community can relate to,’” Keenan said.
 “One coach asked: ‘What is that supposed to mean?’
 The coach was told: ‘You know exactly what I mean.’